MoTTTT/podzone/docs/QApps.md

 - The static email archive is not accessable from the Internet.
 - The hostname "qsolutions.endoftheinternet.org" is resolved to the WAN address using ```DynDns```.
 - ```Let's Encrypt``` is used as CA for the SSL certificate.
-- Backups are stored on premise, distributed across hosts, with ad-hoc manual copy onto off-premmise media
+- Backups are stored on premise, distributed across hosts, with ad-hoc manual copy onto off-premise media
-- Assets (various ownership and type, including images, videos, and documents) are stored on premise, distributed across hosts, with ad-hoc manual copy onto off-premmise media
+- Assets (various ownership and type, including images, videos, and documents) are stored on premise, distributed across hosts, with ad-hoc manual copy onto off-premise media

 ## Business Brief: To-be

 - Consolidation of web apps and content
-- Zope and Postgresql forklift (only config)
+- Build Zope and Postgresql platform for legacy applications
-- Consumer Cloud case study
+- Build automated load of apps and data
+- Consolidation of hardware and network solution, with secure external access, on current SA site.
+- Local relocation of site to shared accommodation in SA
+- On arrival in UK, build redundant site in temporary accommodation
-- Migration of primary premmise (SA to UK)
+- Local relocation of site to permanent accommodation in UK
-- Multipremise (SA, UK, EU)
 - Distributed Storage for assets
 - Backup storage to iCloud
 - GitHub for config, docs and code
 - Backup GitHub to Storage
-- IoT Edge presence on each premmise
+- IoT Edge presence on each premise
-- Factor out failed tl-wr845n access point
-- Refactor wired network

-### Consumer cloud
+### Consumer cloud definition

 - No public cloud runtime (d1, d2) dependencies
+- Use of Consumer (comodity) components:
-- Consumer computing resources
+  - Computing resources
-- Consumer networking
+  - Networking
-- Consumer internet access
+  - Internet access
+- On-premise access:
+    - full storage
+    - all services
-- Off grid viability for on prem services
+- Off grid (Internet disconnected) viability for services
-- On-premmise services set {full storage, all services}
-- Off-premmise (internet facing) services set {storage set, web}
+- Off-premise (internet facing) access:
+    - storage sub-set
+    - web
+    - mail archive
+    - solution administration

 ## Workload success criteria

 - [X] https access from on site browser
 - [X] https access from off site browser
+- [X] Web: Browse static sites
+- [X] Web: Download ebooks
 - [ ] QApps application server: Generate and View accounting report, Add and view transaction.
 - [ ] Mail: Access Medico-Legal mail archive from 3rd party mac client
-- [ ] Web: Browse static sites
-- [ ] Web: Download ebooks

 ## MVP deliverables